-The Role of Color in Branding
+The Role of Colour in Branding

-What Does Color Say About Your Brand?
+What Does Colour Say About Your Brand?

-How Does Color Affect Branding?
+How Does Colour Affect Branding?

 Have you ever wondered what goes on behind the making of a brand or logo?
-One of the most important factors that companies and marketers consider while deciding on their brand is the color.
+One of the most important factors that companies and marketers consider while deciding on their brand is the colour.
 Yes, color is such a powerful tool in designing a company’s brand name and logo.
 It can affect a brand in both positive and negative ways according to how you use it.

-If you would like to share this infographic, simply copy the code below:
+If you would like to use this infographic, use the embed code below: